- Proof of Service

 - Another example of a mandatory appearance would be if the District Attorney files a formal complaint on the offense that you were cited for.

 If you elect to pay your fine online, please note that the Court has the discretion to increase the amount due at the time of hearing.
 If payment is made online, and you currently have a hearing set to contest your Citation, you MUST still appear at your scheduled Traffic Arraignment.

 The bail forfeiture amount on a citation is determined by statute.
 If you choose to pay the bail on the citation without going to trial, it will be accepted as payment in full.
 This will result in a conviction to the offense(s) alleged and the conviction(s) will be reported to the Department of Motor Vehicles, if the offense is reportable.

 You must contact the Court either in person or by telephone to request an extension of your original citation Due Date.
 Clerks can approve one (1) 60-day extension at no cost.
-A $30.00 fee (pursuant to PC 1205(e)) will be assessed if a second and final extension request is approved by a Supervisor and/or Manager.
-The second and final extension provides an additional 30 days.

 If there are mechanical, registration, license, or insurance violations (VC 16028a only), the bail amount will be reduced if you provide proof of correction on or before the due date.
 If you do not provide proof of correction, you will be required to pay the full bail forfeiture amount.
 Do not pay your fine in full if you have proof of corrections to provide to the Court.
 Proof of corrections received after the fine is paid and the due date has passed will not be eligible for further reductions.
 The inspecting Officer will sign off the violation you were cited for on the back of the citation.
 The sign off must be for a correction-eligible violation.
 It must include the violation you were cited for, the officer's name, agency, and badge number.